-These collard greens are unlike any you have ever eaten before, I assure you of that!
-They are cooked in a brine of red wine vinegar, sugar, garlic, and spices which makes them irresistibly tangy and sweet with a little heat at the finish.
+These collards are cooked in a brine of red wine vinegar, sugar, garlic, and spices which makes them irresistibly tangy and sweet with a little heat at the finish.
 While we love them on their own, they're irresistible piled high on a tostada with roasted sweet potatoes and black eyed pea hummus!

 We love these as a side all on their own, but they're especially delicious tucked between slices of Swiss cheese as a melt, piled high on tostadas. or even served over toasted bread with a poached egg on top.